 Read the full article published in Business In Vancouver.

-LNIB Development Corp. is the corporate entity of the LNIB.
-Our goal is to create wealth and prosperity for band members as well as the local economy and businesses.
-Through partnerships and joint ventures, LNIBDC is changing the future of our people in a positive way.
+LNIB Development corp. is the corporate entity of the LNIB, or the Nlaka’pamux.
+Our goals is to create wealth and prosperity for bands members as well as the local economy businesses.
+Through partnerships and joint ventures, LNIB DC is changing the future of our people in a positive way.